jamesturk/spatula/docs/quickstart.rst

 It is fairly common for a scrape to encounter some sort of directory or listing page.

 **spatula** provides a special interface for these cases.
-See below how we process each matching link by deriving from a :py:class:`HtmlListPage` and providing a :py:var:`selector` as well as a :py:meth:`process_item` method.
+See below how we process each matching link by deriving from a :py:class:`HtmlListPage` and providing a :py:attr:`selector` as well as a :py:meth:`process_item` method.

 Example::